PieceMaker/max-inscribed-circle/README.md

 * Add ability to work with polygons in units other than `(lat,lon)`.
 * Add ability to specify properties to copy from GeoJSON object passed in to returned GeoJSON object.
 * Add ability to specify the complexity of the Voronoi approximation.

+## Workarounds

+### Voronoi Close Cells Error

+Occasionally this library will fail with the error `Voronoi.closeCells() > this makes no sense!`.
+This is a known issue with floating point precision and was discussed in an issue in the voronoi library project page: https://github.com/gorhill/Javascript-Voronoi/issues/15.
+There does not appear to be a guaranteed fix as of yet, but a workaround argument has been added, `decimalPlaces`, which is used to truncate the inputs.
+It is recommended that you run the function in a retry without defining `decimalPlaces`.
+If the voronoi error is thrown, retry and define `decimalPlaces` as something relevant to your polygon, such as `1e-10`.
+Continue to increase this value until the error is no longer thrown.

+Note, this error has so far only been detected when running in Chrome.
+It has not currently been a reported issue in Node.